+Home | Museum | Wanted | Specs | Previous | Next |

 Profile View of Sharp Compet 22

 This particular Compet 22 was manufactured in February of 1968 based on information from the serial number of the machine.
-It appears that the Compet 22 (Model CS-22A) was introduced sometime in late 1967.
+The Compet 22 (Model CS-22A) was introduced sometime in late 1967.
 A number of revisions were made (indicated by the alphabetic postfix after the model number) during the life of the model.
-By the time the machine in this exhibit was manufactured, the revision level had reached "C".
+By the time the exhibited calculator was manufactured, the revision level had reached "C".
 By February of 1969, the machine retailed for $1175, $180 more than a Compet 16 of the same time period.

 Like the Compet 16, the Compet 22 uses fixed-decimal point logic.
 The location of the decimal point is set via a rotary switch on the keyboard panel, Selections for 0, 2, 3, 4, and 6 digits behind the decimal point are provided, with two different settings available for each selection (Denoted by red and black numbers showing through the decimal point selection window).
 A black setting causes truncation at the selected decimal point location, and the other (red) setting causes results to be rounded off to the selected decimal position.
 Like the Compet 16, There's an odd blank selection on the decimal point setting switch.
 Placing the switch in this position results in an immediate input overflow upon trying to operate on any number entered.
 It isn't clear why this setting exists.